 Section 8.
 Promotion.
-Upon promotion, an employee will advance to the new salary range and to the step in the new salary which provides at least a 5% increase from the employees former salary step.
+A promotion is intended as an opportunity for an employee to apply for a vacant position within the bargaining unit which includes application by the employee, candidate review, and a competitive process, if offered.
+Promotions require a probationary period before receiving a step increase (Article 22.10).
+Upon promotion, an employee will advance to the new salary range and to the step in the new salary which provides at least a 5% increase from the employee's former salary step.
 A new anniversary date will be established upon the effective date of promotion.